Where is Jamestown, Tennessee?

 Jamestown is located in "middle Tennessee," about an hour and a half northwest of Knoxville and about two hours northeast of Nashville.
 Centrally located, it is within a day's drive of most of the eastern half of the country.
 Situated on the Cumberland Plateau, it is about 1600 feet above sea level where the elevation makes it five to ten degrees cooler in the summer.

 Jamestown is the county seat, a small town of just under 2,000, whose main attraction is the Big South Fork National Park.
 Fentress County itself is largely rural; this area enjoys both a low cost of living and low property taxes.
-There is a small county hospital in Jamestown with an excellent medical community in Cookeville, forty-five minutes away, as well as access to renowned medical facilities in Nashville, including Vanderbilt University.
+There is a small hospital in Crossville and an excellent medical community in Cookeville as well as access to renowned medical facilities in Nashville, including Vanderbilt University.
+The University of Tennessee Medical Center is in Knoxville..

 What is Jamestown like?